graalvm/native-build-tools/native-gradle-plugin/README.md

   classpath("dir1", "dir2") // Adds "dir1" and "dir2" to the classpath
-  jvmArgs("flag") // Passes 'flag' directly to the JVM running the native image builder runtimeArgs("--help") // Passes '--help' to built image, during "nativeRun" task systemProperties = [name1: 'value1', name2: 'value2'] // Sets system properties
-  agent = false // Can be also set on command line using '-Pagent' persistConfig = false // Used in conjunction with 'agent' to save its output to META-INF }
+  jvmArgs("flag") // Passes 'flag' directly to the JVM running the native image builder runtimeArgs("--help") // Passes '--help' to built image, during "nativeRun" task systemProperties = [name1: 'value1', name2: 'value2'] // Sets system properties for the native image builder agent = false // Can be also set on command line using '-Pagent' persistConfig = false // Used in conjunction with 'agent' to save its output to META-INF }